SnowyBoop/UnBot/README.md

 # nginx-to-discord
-a ip logger, that pushes all requests that your server handles to a discord webhook.
+An ip logger, that pushes all requests that your nginx handles to a discord webhook.
 Filters coming soon.
 # Installation
 - git clone the repo
 - npm install node-fetch